ClickHouse/ClickHouse/docs/en/sql-reference/statements/kill.md

 Examples:

 First, you'll need to get the list of incomplete queries.
-This SQL queries provides them according to those running the longest:
+This SQL query provides them according to those running the longest:

 List from a single ClickHouse node:
 ``` sql